 It’s also important to note that Public watch hours are different from total watch hours which include hours of all views including the one from the channel owner or from the same IP address.

-What counts as watch hours on YouTube?
+What counts as watching hours on YouTube?

 When a viewer watches a video on your channel, the time they spend watching that video is counted as watch time for your channel.
 The more watch time your videos receive, the more your channel is considered to be engaging and popular, which can help with monetization and visibility on the platform.

-It’s worth noting that only views from public videos are counted towards watch hours.
+It’s worth noting that only views from public videos are counted toward watch hours.
 Videos that are marked as private or unlisted do not contribute to your channel’s watch hours.
 Additionally, views from YouTube’s “Watch Later” feature, from end screens, and from playlists that include your videos will also be counted towards watch hours.

 Watch Hours Calculation

 Watch hours are calculated on a rolling basis, meaning that the watch hours for your channel are determined by the total amount of time that viewers have spent watching your videos in the past 12 months.

 For example, if a viewer watches a video on your channel for one hour, that counts as one hour of watch time for your channel.
 This watch time is then added to your overall watch hours for the past 12 months.

 YouTube Live is a feature that allows you to broadcast live video content to your audience in real-time.
 While YouTube Live can be a great way to engage with your audience and build your channel’s viewership, it’s important to note that live streams do not count towards your channel’s watch hours in the same way that pre-recorded videos do.